ProfessorNavigator/communist/README.md

  `Contact connection...` parameter shows after how many seconds contact state will be considered as 'offline'.
 In this case attempts to connect will be stopped until program receives new ip address from DHT.

  `Connection broken...` parameter shows after how many seconds contact will be considered as disconnected (after that label 'online' on contacts' button will disappear).

+ `Technical messages timeout...` - timeout between connection maintenance messages in seconds.
+This messages program will send to each contact in case "internet" mode is set and if this contact is not blocked.
+Do not set this parameter bigger then Connection broken... parameter.

  `Save window size...` - if checked Communist will restore main window size on next launch.